ryanpetrello/draughtcraft/IDEAS.md

-Ingredients: Briess light, unhopped, malt extract.
-(I need DME and LME) Not on list
+Support for custom "Extra" ingredients (not accounted for in calculations).
-Feature: (for extract) add a place to enter how long of a steep similar to the boil length
+Feature: (Extract) Add a place to enter steeping length
-Feature: Maybe add a section for recommended priming solution for bottling?
+Feature: Add a section for recommended priming solution for bottling
-Ingredients: Dehusked Carafa I-III
 Bug: Investigate 304 errors.
-Feature: auto-login feature
 Bug: FF3.6 issues (adding misc. ingredients)
-Ingredients: Chocolate nibs, etc...